Considering Teachable vs Ruzuku?

 When it comes to free plans Teachable and Ruzuku go about this in two very different ways.
 First off, Ruzuku only offers a 14-day free trial offer.
 In other words, you get to try it out for 14 days free and if you don’t like it you can quit and you won’t owe a cent.

-With Teachable they offer a free plan that allows you to get started without paying a monthly fee so you can get your first course up and going and earning a few bucks before you decide to step things up to a paid plan.
+With Teachable they offer a free plan that allows you to get started without paying a monthly fee so you can get your first course up and going and earn a few bucks before you decide to step things up to a paid plan.

 #9 Education